 Major Airfields are ground units that may be targeted by any unit with "G" firepower.
 Two (2) hits in the same battle reduces them to Minor Airfields, but they cannot be entirely destroyed.

-An airfield is captured instantly if alone with an enemy Ground unit.
+An airfield is captured instantly if alone with an enemy Ground unit, but may not operate with the captors air units until the next turn.